Information on the alignment requirements for the Electrical Technology Program

 Definition: A program that prepares individuals to apply technical knowledge and skills to install, operate, maintain, and repair electric apparatus and systems such as residential, commercial, and industrial electric-power wiring; and DC and AC motors, controls, and electrical distribution panels.
 Includes instruction in the principles of electronics and electrical systems, wiring, power transmission, safety, industrial and household appliances, job estimation, electrical testing and inspection, and applicable codes and standards.

-The Electrical Technology Alignment was approved by the Kansas Board of Regents on January 16, 2014.
+The Electrical Technology Alignment was originally approved by the Kansas Board of Regents on December 16, 2013.
+During the 2017-2018 academic year, faculty requested the program be realigned.
+On February 22, 2018 the Technical Education Authority approved the amended Electrical Technology alignment.
 Colleges are granted one year from the approval date to implement the alignment.
+Program should meet the amended alignment by the Fall 2019.

 Click here (pdf)